Samson-Michael/sales-forecasting-for-inventory-management/README.md

 ![image](https://github.com/user-attachments/assets/be80470c-74a8-4d35-a8d6-023867b85b91)

-Scatter Plot of Sales vs. On Promotion
+Scatter Plot of Sales vs Promotion

 - Correlation Analysis: Correlation coefficients were calculated to quantify the strength of linear relationships between variables.